 First Sunday of the Month | May–October 2025 | 2–4pm | Wavertree | Free

-Advanced in-person registration will be encouraged, but walkups will be accommodated as possible.
-Any in-person attendee will be welcome to lead a song during the round-robin; if you have a specific song in mind, please inform us of the song title when you register.
+Advanced in-person registration is encouraged, but walkups will be accommodated as possible.
+Any attendee is welcome to lead a song during the round-robin; if you have a specific song in mind, please inform us of the song title when you register.
 This event will take place rain or shine.
 In the event of rain, the event will be moved from the main deck to an indoor place on the ship.

-Please note that access to Wavertree for this event will involve climbing a few stairs, walking up an angled gangway, and descending a few stairs onto the deck.
+Access to Wavertree involves climbing a few stairs, walking up an angled gangway, and descending a few stairs onto the deck.
 The lower decks are accessible via stairs, while the upper deck requires navigating steep ladder-like stairs.

 About the 1885 Tall Ship Wavertree

 Wavertree was built at Southampton, England, in 1885 and, after a 24-year sailing career and circumnavigating the globe at least three times, is now the last remaining iron-hulled three-masted full-rigged cargo ship.
-Today, Wavertree serves as the iconic centerpiece of the bustling waterfront that shaped New York City into a modern metropolis
+Today, Wavertree is visited by guests of all ages from around the globe and serves as the centerpiece of the “Street of Ships” at the Seaport Museum.
+She was listed on the National Register of Historic Places on June 13, 1978 and symbolizes the profound influence of sailing ships, their intrepid sailors, and the bustling waterfront in shaping New York City into a modern metropolis.
+As a historic vessel with a fascinating past, Wavertree embodies the rich maritime heritage that played a pivotal role in transforming South Street into the vibrant heart of “Where New York Begins.”

 What is a Chantey Sing?